 The White Wonder Studios Logo

-We know the original part of the story of our logo isn’t all that exciting, it’s pretty standard graphic design stuff.
-The crazy story behind it started when Isaiah traveled to a country on the other side of the world…
+That part of the story of our logo really isn’t all that exciting.
+We get it – on the surface its pretty standard graphic design stuff.
+The real story starts when Isaiah traveled to a country on the other side of the world…

 Jade Necklace with Māori Double-Koru